 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.
 The 194th was ordered to a nearby road where large palm trees provided cover for them.
 They spent this time loading ammunition belts.

 The 194th was ordered on December 12 to Calumpit.
 The move was made at night without lights.
 This resulted in two tanks going off the road into ditches, but no major damage was done to either tank.
 When they left Ft.
-Stotsenburg, the tankers left all the personal possessions at the fort.
+Stotsenburg, the tankers left all their personal possessions at the fort.
 It was the last time they saw them.
 It is known that during this time he was able to telegram home telling his wife that he was okay.

 The 192nd received orders to withdraw, but the 194th did not receive the order for some unknown reason.
 The battalion finally was ordered to withdraw and 1st Lt.
 Harold Costigan informed the members of A Company, and D Company, 192nd, that they would have to fight their way out.
 The tanks fought their way through Carmen losing two tanks but saving the crews except for Capt.
 Edward Burke.
 He had been hit by enemy fire and presumed dead.